-The Secure Score graph in the Cloud Dashboard has been scaled to display 0-100% of all items completed.
+The Secure Score graph in the Office 365 Manager has been scaled to display 0-100% of all items completed.
 If you are consistently below 10-20%, or if your security posture has not improved over an extended period of time; these are causes for concern.

 Because Secure Score represents potential future attacks, it is not an absolute requirement that they be fixed immediately.
 However, the longer you leave these vulnerabilities unaddressed, the more likely they will be used against you.
 An extended flat line on the graph indicates that you are not trying to improve your security stance.
 Over the long run, that is more troubling than failing to implement any one specific rule.